 - Attanasio said NFTs might be the new backbone for transmedia.
 Alongside Hot Topic’s existing community, this can further bring Web3 adoption mainstream.

-- Toonster will support Hot Topic in initiating in-store NFT sales, facilitating physical NFT merch redemption, and help to bring customers’ favorite brands carried in-store to Web3.
+- Toonstar will support Hot Topic in initiating in-store NFT sales, facilitating physical NFT merch redemption, and help to bring customers’ favorite brands carried in-store to Web3.

 - Additionally, Toonstar, which co-produces Web3 show "The Gimmicks" with Mila Kunis’s company Sixth Wall, will offer exclusive NFTs and show merchandise through the store.
 With the official launch of the partnership on July 21 at San Diego Comic-Con, Hot Topic community members will get the chance to have a cameo feature in an episode of the show.